aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 At this point the AWS IOT core has determined that you have the necessary permissions to sign a device certificate using the subordinate CA in your account.

+Navigate to left bar of Cloud9.
+Under usecase-9 folder you will see file called "verification_cert.pem".
+Right click and hit download.
+Save to local drive.
 #### 5. Download the subordinate CA certificate and verification certificate from the S3 bucket into your laptop

 Follow the instructions here :